 Fundrise Complaints and Ratings

-The Better Business Bureau rating of C- on Fundrise is inconsistent with all of the other data and information on the company.
-Factors influencing this rating help to explain it though.
-The business has only been operating for five years, and they have a complaint filed against Fundrise with them that has not been responded to or resolved.
+The Better Business Bureau rating of A+ on Fundrise is consistent with all of the other data and information on the company.
 The BBB does admit that one complaint with the BBB over the past three years and zero filed with them in the last twelve months is an exceptionally low volume of complaints for a business of this size.
 Still, those of you who respect the BBB ratings system will have some concerns about the unusually low rating they give Fundrise.

 Fundrise Customer Support